 Not only do students achieve in lessons and through qualifications but over time, Moor House students also make remarkable progress in self-belief and assertiveness, progressing in areas of difficulty as well as developing their personal talents and skills.
 We are very proud of all of our students’ achievements.

-Examination results show that students at Moor House show excellent progress academically, often 'closing the gap' with mainstream peers, and our intention is for all students to achieve their maximum during their time with us.
-The majority of students achieve 5 or more GCSE passes, and all students achieve nationally recognised qualifications during their time with us.
+Examination results show that students at Moor House School & College show excellent progress academically, often 'closing the gap' with mainstream peers, and our intention is for all students to achieve their maximum during their time with us.
+All students achieve nationally recognised qualifications, including GCSEs, Functional Skills and Vocational Qualifications.
+In the 2017/2018 KS4 results;

 Talents and skills